Skip to content

 Predict kernel implementation

 MiniMLModel is an abstract base class with ._predict_kernel as an abstract method, meaning any child class has to provide its implementation of it.
-This is the "forward" inference method.
+This is the "forward" method.
 It takes in the input and a buffer (which contains all the model's parameters), and it must return the output.

 Note

-to use.
+The parameter buffer is necessary because Jax requires all differentiable functions to be "pure", meaning they can't modify state.
+This means every time _predict_kernel is called (inside predict or fit), it gets passed an array with all the parameters it needs to use.
 When implementing _predict_kernel you must take care to pass this array forward to all parameters and/or child models so that they can also use it!
 This means:

-_predict_kernelmethods passing the buffer argument in the same way it was passed to this one.
+• for models, if there are any, call them using their own _predict_kernel methods passing the buffer argument in the same way it was passed to this one.

+X should be a Jax array, and the parameters can be accessed by calling them with the buffer as an argument; they will also be Jax arrays.
 If any parameter is not called this way it will not use the correct values during fitting.
 Write this function sticking to Jax philosophy for differentiability (use Jax functions and functional constructs).

 Example data